SummaryRead the full fact sheet

-- Know how much you plan to drink, and stick to that amount.
-Order your own drinks, and keep watch over them.
+- know how much you plan to drink, and stick to that amount.
+Order your own drinks, and always keep your eye on them.

 If you are hosting the party

-When you are the host, you have responsibility for other people as well as yourself.
+When you are the host, you have a responsibility for the safety of yourself and others.
 You need to think about your own security, the security of your guests and your property and plan for emergencies.

-If you don’t want people to use drugs at your party, you need to be open and honest about this with your guests.
-If you think strangers will come to your party, put ‘no drugs’ on any social media invites, spread the word verbally, and think about having someone at the entrance who can tell people as they arrive.
+If you don't want people to use drugs at your party, you need to be open and honest about this with your guests.
+If you think strangers will come to your party, put 'no drugs' on any social media invites, spread the word verbally, and think about having someone at the entrance who can tell people as they arrive.

-In particular, keep a list of important phone numbers ‒ 000 (ambulance, police, fire), your local police station, the nearest medical centre and taxi services ‒ in your mobile and near the home telephone.
+In particular, keep a list of important phone numbers ‒ (ambulance, police, fire), your local police station, the nearest medical centre and taxi services ‒ in your mobile and near the home telephone.

 And make sure you know how to deal with basic emergencies (such as small fires, cuts and bleeding, or broken limbs) until help arrives.

-If you are having a party, you need to make it a safe place for all your guests, particularly those who are under the legal drinking age (18 years).
+If you are having a party, you need to ensure a safe environment for all your guests, particularly those who are under the legal drinking age (18 years).
 Arrange for a responsible adult (who is not drinking) to supervise the underage guests.

 You can also help by not supplying alcohol to underage guests.
-And don’t let other people (such as older siblings) supply them.
+And don't let other people (such as older siblings) do so.

-Remember, the law does not allow an underage person to drink in a private household without the permission of their parents or legal guardian.
-The permission of other people’s parents does not count.
+Remember, the law does not allow an underage person to drink in a private household without the permission of their parents.
+The permission of other people's parents does not count.
 For more information on laws, check with your local police, community legal services and council office.